 - The AIC is home to the Ryerson and Burnham Library, an art-centered research library open to the public.
 The library is an outstanding resource for difficult to find materials, including an extensive collection of exhibition catalogs.
 The library's catalog is available online.

-- Student admission to the AIC is available with your Wildcard
+- Undergraduate admission to the AIC is available with your Wildcard

 - The Museum of Contemporary Art

 Since 1967, the MCA has focused on contemporary culture and the arts, and provided critical support for emerging artists and innovative media.
 The MCA has over 2500 items in its permanent collection, all of which can be seen online.

 - Admission to the MCA is free for NU students